Hero or not?

 For example, take soldiers.
 Soldiers on either side in a campaign commit acts of violence.
 The essential difference between a hero and an enemy is that the hero is on your side.
 The hero commits violence for good reasons (protecting the side you identify with).
 At the same time, whatever violent acts the hero does, they are justified (rightly or not) by the perception that the enemy's acts are far worse, or that the enemy acts for unjust reasons.
 It's a matter of the reader's perspective.

 That said, there are limits.
-Your character will not be likeable if he behaves sadistically towards his allies or characters that the reader perceives as innocent (for instance, baby enemies).
+Your character will not be likeable if he lacks human empathy, especially towards his allies or characters that the reader perceives as innocent (for instance, children).
 In fact, if he goes out of his way to protect the innocent, he will be more likeable.

 It also helps if the enemies appear to be less than human - more savage, demonic, soul-less, or machine-like.

 Of course, the real test of the character is what happens after the conflict.
-Can a confirmed sadist adapt to a life of peace?
+Can such a person adapt to a life of peace?
 Or must he leave in the end because there is no place for him in the better world?